m-munson/flight-tracker/README.md

 # flight-tracker
 flight tracking map generation scripts -basemap based

 ########## Aviation edge tanks out a fair bit for what ever reason, and the JSON files will throw an error 'key value not found' ########## or something similar, which causes everything to fail, as there is no json data to sort and put in the csv for the ########## map program to pull.
 Beyond end user control.

 1/20/20
 File descriptions

 AA-run.sh;
-  Script that executes the various scripts in the correct order [PLACE IN CRONTAB --field test has been successful on systems with down to every 2 minutes]
+  Script that executes the various scripts in the correct order [PLACE IN CRONTAB --field test has been successful on systems   down to every 2 minutes]

 Json-pull.py;
   script that pulls data from the API, currently set to pull enroute flights from an array of airlines, filter the json and output             CSV files with the format of [flight number],[LAT],[Long] per row and consolodate them all in one file ALL.CSV plus a json and csv file per airline.
 BASIC LOGGING IS ENABLED --need to improve later.

 day-night.py;
   Pulls the data from ALL.CSV and plots the flights on the map, renders the day night shader, places the time stamp on the map.